Being a Student at the University of Saskatchewan

 Steps in the Process

-The U of S School of Physical Therapy faculty considers professional development to be just as crucial a component of a student's physical therapy education as his or her academic knowledge base and psychomotor skills.
+The U of S School of Rehabilitation Science faculty considers professional development to be just as crucial a component of a student's physical therapy education as his or her academic knowledge base and psychomotor skills.
 The process of becoming socialized into a profession and the internalization of professional behaviours requires hard work and develops over time.

 In order to assist students develop and evaluate professional behaviors, the physical therapy program has instituted a systematic approach that assumes general stages of learning, in which the student reaches progressively higher levels of development: a beginning level, a developing level, an entry level, and post-entry level (May et al., 1995).
 When the entry level has been reached, the student is ready to function independently as a physical therapist; in other words, the student is ready to graduate.